2ndkauboy/campaign-archive-block-for-mailchimp/readme.txt

 * Adding the two filters `cabfm_campaigns_query_args` and `cabfm_campaigns_markup` to enable changes on the queried or rendered campaigns.

 = 2.1.0 =
-* If one of the plugins "Mailchimp" or "Mailchimp for WooComemrce" already has an API key, use this for the plugin as well
+* If one of the plugins "Mailchimp" or "Mailchimp for WooCommerce" already has an API key, use this for the plugin as well
 * Reduce caching duration to 60 minutes and add the `cabfm_cache_minutes` filter to change this value

 = 2.0.1 =